 Local language intelligence eliminates steps 2 through 5.
 It takes you from step 1 directly to your team.

-What Languages Matter Most, and Where
+Which Languages Matter Most, and Where?

 The languages that carry the earliest threat signals vary by region.
 Here are the ones that matter most for security operations:

-Region Critical Languages Key Sources
+| Region | Critical Languages | Key Sources |

 None of these languages are covered by mainstream English-language monitoring tools.
 And within each language, regional dialects and local idioms carry the most operationally relevant signals.

-Why Competitors Miss This
+Why Do Competitors Miss This?

 The security intelligence market is full of platforms that charge $50,000 to $500,000 per year.
 Most of them have a critical blind spot: they monitor English-language sources.